Free Texas Driving Test 2026

 Stay Calm and Focused

 Stay calm and focused on the task at hand during the driving test.
+Maintaining focus is crucial, as it helps you avoid mistakes and ensures you follow all safety procedures.
 Take deep breaths and concentrate on demonstrating your safe driving skills to the examiner.

 Follow Instructions Carefully